material-components/material-components-web/packages/mdc-tab/README.md

 `mdc-tab-text-label-color($color)` | Customizes the color of the tab text label.
 `mdc-tab-icon-color($color)` | Customizes the color of the tab icon.
 `mdc-tab-parent-positioning` | Sets the positioning of the MDCTab's parent element so that `MDCTab.computeDimensions()` reports the same values in all browsers.
+`mdc-tab-fixed-width($width)` | Sets the fixed width of the tab.
+The tab will never be smaller than the given width.

 ## `MDCTab` Properties and Methods